bhavik25-cpu/javascript_interview_thory/README.md

 **SPREAD OPERATOR**

-The spread operator (...) in JavaScript is a versatile syntax that allows you to spread elements of an iterable (like an array or a string) into places where multiple elements or arguments are expected.
-It's commonly used for array manipulation, function arguments, and object properties.
+The spread operator (...) in JavaScript allows you to expand an iterable (like an array or object) in places where multiple elements or arguments are expected.
+It’s incredibly useful for various operations, such as copying and merging arrays or objects, and spreading elements into function calls.

 Spread in Arrays: